andhyalv/AndhyAlv.github.io/Healthcare.md

 group by procedure_frequency
 order by avg_time desc;
 ```
+The output below confirms an intuitive understanding that, the larger number of lab procedures that a patient undergoes, the higher time spent in the hospital on average.
 ![procedures](images/averagetimeprocedurefrequency.png "output")

-#### c) Give the hospital director a list of the medical specialties that have an average number of procedure count above 2.5 with the total procedure count above 50.
+#### c) Provide a list of medical specialties that have an average number of procedure count above 2.5 with the total procedure count above 50.
-The hospital director is looking for a list of medical specialties with an average number of procedure count above 2.5 and with a total procedure count above 50.
-In order to find this we use the query below.
+The task is to find the most significantly reocurring procedures for medical specialities, while handling exceptions for cases that don't have a large sample size.
+The query below solves this.
 ```SQL
 Select distinct medical_specialty,
 	ROUND(AVG(num_procedures), 1) as avg_procedures, -- Gets the average first, than rounds it up to 1 decimal place in acolumn called avg_procedures.